smartondev/gwbackupy/README.md

     - authentication with p12/json service account file.

       *It can be applied to the entire workspace.*
+- Version controlled storage for new and deleted items.
 - Gmail
     - full backup
       Download all messages
     - full backup continuously
       Scanning the full mailbox, but download only the new messages.
     - full restore to an empty mailbox to same or other mailbox
-    - restore deleted message
+    - restore deleted message in specified interval
-    - *partially restore with pre-filtered files at the file system level*

 Additional functionality under development.